 What is Performance Testing Risk Assessment?

 The life cycle of Performance Testing starts with Risk Assessment.
-Risk Assessment determines the neediness of performance testing for each individual component in a software system.
+Risk Assessment determines the neediness of performance testing for each component in a software system.
 Hence Risk score or matrix is calculated for all the components integrated into a system.
 This risk score helps to determine the criticality of the component from the performance testing perspective.

 Purpose of Risk Assessment:

 Risk assessment is conducted to decide the scope of performance testing in a project.
 Risk assessment helps to understand the impact of changes on the existing functionality.
 Also, the impact of adding new functionality to the existing system.
-It also helps to identify the in-scope and out of scope components for performance testing.
+It also helps to identify the in-scope and out-of-scope components for performance testing.